Azure/ImageClassificationUsingCntk/README.md

 PART 1
 --------------
 In the first part of this tutorial we will train a classifier which uses, but does not modify, a pre-trained deep neural network.
+The pre-trained DNN will be used as a featurizer, and a linear SVM trained which, given an image, predicts its attribute (ie. if it is dotted, striped, or leopard).

 ### Image data
 `Script: 0_downloadImages.py`